-Join the Ada Lovelace Institute, Department of Media and Communications at the London School of Economics, and Stanford PACS for a special book launch of Digital Technology and Democratic Theory.
+The Ada Lovelace Institute, Department of Media and Communications at the London School of Economics, and Stanford PACS host a special book launch of Digital Technology and Democratic Theory.

 Winthrop Laflin McCormack Professor of Citizenship and Self-Government, Harvard Kennedy School, Harvard University